peblio/app/developer_docs/README.md

 ## StoryBook
 We have storybook installed for developing and designing basic components.
 To start storybook -

-1. `cd client && npm start storybook`
+1. `cd client && npm run storybook`
 1. Your browser should automatically open the Storybook UI

 Currently, the storybook files are present in `client/src/components/**/*/.stories.js`